ArchiveTeam/archiveteam-megawarc-factory/README.md

 Scheduling priorities
 ---------------------
 The packing script will use all your I/O capacity.
-Consider using `nice` and `ionice` to influence have it run in at a lower priority, so it doesn't hinder your incoming Rsync or outgoing curl uploads.
+Consider using `nice` and `ionice` to run in at a lower priority, so it doesn't hinder your incoming Rsync or outgoing curl uploads.

 * `ionice -c 2 -n 6 nice -n 19 ./pack-multiple`